serhii-londar/open-source-mac-os-apps/README.md

 - [Menubar Colors](https://github.com/nvzqz/Menubar-Colors) - A macOS app for convenient access to the system color panel.
 - [AppIcons](https://github.com/kuyawa/AppIcons) - AppIcons is a tool for generating icons in all sizes as required by macOS and iOS apps.
 - [Alloy](https://github.com/alexlee002/alloy) - Alloy is a simple toolkit that makes your iOS / OS X apps development more easier.
+- [Icons.app](https://github.com/SAP/macos-icon-generator) - App for macOS which is designed to generate consistent sized icons of an existing application in various states, jiggling (shaking) etc.
+- [Touch Bar Preview](https://github.com/touchbar/Touch-Bar-Preview) - A small open source app to display your designs on the Touch Bar of the new MacBook Pro.
+- [LayerX](https://github.com/yuhua-chen/LayerX) - An intuitive app to display transparent images on screen.
+- [Board For GitHub](https://github.com/JustinFincher/BoardForGitHub) - A small application to monitor your GitHub project web page in a native macOS app :octocat:!
+- [ResignTool](https://github.com/InjoyDeng/ResignTool) - This is an app for macOS that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.

 #### Web development